SchulzLab/TEPIC/README.md

 To compile the C++ version of TRAP execute the script
 	[Code/compileTRAP.sh](Code/compileTRAP.sh).

+To use the script [findBackground](Code/findBackground.py), which is necessary to compute TF specific affinity thresholds, the following python libraries are required:
+* numpy
+* scipy
+* twobitreader

 ## Position specific energy matrices
 The position weight matrices used in the *TEPIC* manuscript are stored in the file